simonepernice/RaspBerryPiFanController/manual/manual.md

 *Fan Controller* checks the CPU temperature every once in a while depending on its variation rate.
 The more stable the temperature the less frequent the check in order to reduce the Raspberry resource requirement.

-* If there was a temperature change exceeding the maximum temperature variation expected -> the maximum check rate is used
+* If, since the last check, there was a temperature change below the maximum temperature variation expected -> the longest check time is used
-* If there was a temperature change lower than the maximum temperature variation expected -> the check rate is linearly estimated to reach the maximum temperature variation expected at next read.
-Howeve if ths time is shorter than the minimum check rate, it is used instead
+* If, since the last check, there was a temperature change above the maximum temperature variation expected -> the next check time is linearly estimated to reach the maximum temperature variation expected at next read.
+However, if ths time is shorter than the minimum check rate, it is used instead

 *Fan Controller* manages a log file `/var/log/fancontroller.log` where it writes all the actions executed to keep the CPU fresh.
 Its purpose is to validate the settings, logging can be disabled once the configuration works properly to save computational power.

 *Fan Controller* can be lunched with arguments.
 In that mode, it is used to calibrate fan parameters (control pin, frequency, duty cycle, full power turn on timing).

 *Fan Controller* works as service if lunched without arguments.
 It is automatically lunched at startup by the `systemd`.
 In that mode it run the PWM for the fan to keep Raspberry fresh.

+#Install

+The quickest way to install *Fan Controller*, is to launch the install.sh script with sudo: sudo ./install.sh

+It executes the following tasks:

+* copys fancontroller, the binary file, below /usr/bin
+* copys fancontroller.cfg, the basic configuration file, below /etc
+* copys fancontroller.service, the service configuration file, below /etc/systemd/system
+* enables and starts the fancontroller service

+A better way would be to find the best settings for the system running *Fan Controller* from the command line, providing the arguments to test the fan.
+Once the optimal parameters are found, they can be written in ./config/fancontroller.cfg Eventually the install script can be lunched: sudo ./install.sh

 #Fan adaptor